 Mattresses today are built with high-tech components and designed to provide the superior support and comfort your body needs to relax and rest.
 Relieving pressure points, controlling temperature fluctuations and minimizing partner disturbance are just a few of things your mattress should be working hard at while you sleep.

-Understanding what’s inside your mattress begins with learning the lingo
+Understanding what’s inside a mattress begins with learning the lingo

 Let’s start with some basic mattress vocabulary you’ll encounter.